-Term Loans (subject to status) - we can offer repayment holidays for new loans.
+Term Loans (subject to status) - If you would like to apply for a loan, we will need you to provide more information.
+We can offer repayment holidays for new loans.
 Just remember if you take a repayment holiday you will pay more interest overall.
 If you are worried about meeting payments on an existing loan, please get in touch.
 Please note that we are not currently offering Term Loans under the Coronavirus Business Interruption Loan Scheme.
 If you need a government backed term loan we are offering this through the Bounce Back Loan only.

 We can waive our standard arrangement fee on overdrafts, term loans and any credit limit increases or renewals if your business is impacted by Coronavirus.

 If you are in financial difficulty, we can offer bespoke support in helping you manage your debt.